 When configuring devices & moving data…

-Izuma Networks products are data schema-agnostic.
-This means your data path can be entirely separate from your Izuma Cloud instance if desired.
+First, Izuma Networks products are data schema-agnostic.
+This means your data path can be entirely separate from our control plane traffic to Izuma Cloud.
 Furthermore, Connect can help manage your own certificate chains for your own data connections.

-You can also use our built-in LwM2M APIs.
+For configuration managment you can use our built-in LwM2M APIs.
 These APIs allow a set or get to a specific key on a device.
 Keys are organized as LwM2M paths.
-Value are also kept in the cloud, the last value is stored in the Device Directory.
+A copy of the value is always kept in the cloud, where the last value is stored in the Device Directory.
 Some vendors refer to capabilities like this as a “device shadow.”
-Connect includes full LWM2M support over CoAP/UDP with full DTLS support using two-way handshake.
+Connect includes full LWM2M support over CoAP/UDP with full mTLS support using a two-way handshake.
 Once data arrives in your Izuma Cloud instance, you can retrieve it and set up webhooks with our APIs.
 Data can be browsed through via the Device Directory web interface.
+Because CoAP is extremely lightweight and bandwidth efficient, devices can be configured over high-speed or low-bandwidth connections the same way.